-F. Involvement of State Officials.
+E. Involvement of State Officials.

 State laws are highly variable on the involvement in any parts of the process of state officials other than the governor (and electors).
 Even when no duties are explicitly assigned to state officers, however, it seems virtually certain that assistance is provided in various ways, perhaps most obviously with arrangements for the meeting and then the required communication of the results of the balloting.
-When duties are assigned to state officers, the favored state officer seems to be the Secretary of State, though other officers are mentioned as well.
-We have made the Secretary of State the presiding officer at the elector meetings, but bracketed the term for states that choose a different officer.
-Building on that role, we have insinuated the Secretary of State into the counting process.
+When duties are assigned to state officers, the favored state officer seems to be the Secretary of State,28 though other officers are mentioned as well.29 In both versions, I have made the Secretary of State the presiding officer at the elector meetings.
+Building on that role, I have insinuated the Secretary of State into the counting process in Version Two.
 There does not, however, seem to be any harm that would be worked by making the identification of the specific officer optional with the state.
-But the possibility that some requirements will have to be completed after the elector meeting has adjourned does make it advisable that someone other than the electors be charged with overseeing the required counting, replacement, and communication.
-It should also be noted that the federal statute does not require that the Governor be the "executive" charged with dealing with the certificate of ascertainment, though that does seem to be the universal approach.
+But the possibility that some requirements will have to be completed after the elector meeting has adjourned does make it advisable that someone other than the electors be charged with overseeing the counting, replacement, and communication provided for in Version Two.

-G. Adjustment for States That Award Electors by Districts.
+F. Adjustment for States That Award Electors by Districts.

-The draft assumes that the state awards its electors under a winner-take-all system.
+Both versions assume that the state awards its electors under a winner-take-all system.
 Adjustment will be required in the section characterizing winning electors for Maine and Nebraska, or, for that matter, any other state that might adopt districting in the future.
+The language to accomplish that should not be difficult to compose, but it would make the provisions pretty turgid, so at this stage I omitted that language in both versions.